ultravideo/rtp-benchmarks/README.md

 `--input` is the only mandatory parameter.

+There used to be a way to create a VVC file for testing, but due to unfortunate circumstances the script was lost.
+The VVC support needs a new script that would go through an existing VVC file and record the sizes of frames as 64-bit unsigned integers.
+The filename should follow format: `<vvc video file name>.m<extension>`.
+Since the VVC RTP format is very close to HEVC RTP format, they behave very similarly.
+If you however need to test the VVC performance, the script can be recreated.

 ## Phase 3: Running the benchmarks

 This framework offers benchmarking for goodput (framerate) and latency.
 There is also a netcat receiver to analyze the sender end, but this is not mean for benchmarking, only for validating part of the framework.